-As part of the District's effort to provide a safe and secure learning and working environment, the use of the Raptor Visitor System is being used.
-All visitors/volunteers will need to check in and out of the office through the Raptor system.
-All visitors/volunteers will be asked to present a valid government issued identification(ID) which will be scanned into the system.
-Please make sure to have a valid identification.
+As part of the District's effort to provide a safe and secure learning environment, all visitors/volunteers are required to check-in and check-out of the main office via the Raptor Visitor System.
+Prior to entering the campus, all visitors/volunteers will be asked to present a valid form of identification - Driver's License, California ID, etc. Once scanned, all visitors/volunteers will be issued the appropriate campus pass.
+When visiting JVHS, please make sure to have a valid and current form of identification.

-WILLIAMS COMPLAINT POLICY & PROCEDURES Administrative Regulation 1312.4 and EC 35186
+WILLIAMS COMPLAINT POLICY & PROCEDURES Administrative Regulation 1312.4 and EDC 35186

 Every school must provide sufficient textbooks and instructional materials.
-Every student, including English learners, must have textbooks or instructional materials, or both to use at home or after school.
-School facilities must be clean, safe, and maintained in good repair.
-There should be no teacher vacancies or mis-assignments.
-If a school is found to have deficiencies in these areas, and the school does not take corrective action, then a complaint form may be obtained at the school office or by contacting the Director of Pupil Personnel Services at (951) 360-4140.
-Parents, students, teachers or any member of the public may submit a complaint regarding these issues.
-However, it is highly encouraged that individuals express their concerns to the school principal before completing the complaint forms to allow the school to respond to these concerns.
+Every student, including English

+Learners, must have textbooks and/or instructional materials at home and school.
+School facilities must be clean, safe, and properly maintained.
+There should be no teacher vacancies and all teachers need to be qualified in their respective subject area.
+If a school is found to have deficiencies in these areas and corrective actions are not implemented, then a complaint can be submitted to the school office or by contacting Pupil Services at (951) 360-7845.
+Parents, students, teachers, and/or any member of the public may submit a complaint regarding these issues.
+However, prior to submitting a complaint, it is highly encouraged that individuals express their respective concerns to the school principal so that appropriate corrective measures can be taken by the school site.
+Finally, per EDC requirements, policies and procedures associated with the Williams Act are posted in every JVHS classroom.